-The two ancient forbidden kingdoms of Nepal and Tibet have shared a long history together, which began (around 624 CE) with the marriage of Tibet’s Great King Songtsen Gampo and Princess Bhrikuti of Nepal.
+Our story begins with the relationship between two ancient forbidden kingdoms of Nepal and Tibet that have shared a long history together, which began (around 624 CE) with the marriage of Tibet’s Great King Songtsen Gampo and Princess Bhrikuti of Nepal.

 The main passage into Tibet, up until 1930, was an ancient trading route through Kyirong or Kuti.
 After easier routes (which still took several weeks) through Sikkim and Kalimpong (Hill Stations in India) were found Newari merchants from Kathmandu (capital of Nepal) started trading in Tibet with their bronze and silver craftworks, food staples and machinery.
 There was a significant amount of exchange of knowledge and skills, where Tibetan artists learned painting techniques from Nepalese artists.